Election Basics

 2. If ALRA approves the petition, the union must then collect and submit signed authorization cards.
 This step is complete.

-3. The ALRA will then decide 1) whether enough cards have been submitted (This step is complete), and 2) which employees will be allowed to vote in the election.
-A hearing is scheduled for December 8-10, 2025 to resolve any disagreement between the union and the University on whether specific positions should be in the proposed bargaining unit.
+3. The ALRA will then decide 1) whether enough cards have been submitted, and 2) which employees will be allowed to vote in the election.
+This step is complete.

 4. An election is set, held, and administered by ALRA.
-While the ALRA will ultimately be responsible for the timing and scheduling of any election, at this point, we believe that the earliest an election could be scheduled is during the Spring 2026 semester.
+While the ALRA will ultimately be responsible for the timing and scheduling of any election.
+The ALRA has set the election to occur on via electronic ballot from 9:00 AM on March 18 to 4:00 PM on March 31, 2026.

 • In the election, a majority of the employees who cast a vote will decide whether the union will be recognized.